-Standoff at Dutch nightclub ends with hostages freed, suspect in custody
+Netherlands nightclub standoff ends with hostages freed, suspect in custody

 Police had said earlier that several people were taken hostage in the building in the centre of Ede, located 85km (53 miles) southeast of Amsterdam.

-The hostages were held at the Cafe Petticoat nightclub by a man with weapons and explosives, national newspaper De Telegraaf reported, citing several anonymous sources.

-Officers evacuated 150 homes near a central square, saying there was a person in the area “who could be a danger to themself or others”.
+The incident prompted a major deployment including riot police and explosives experts.

+Police cleared the centre of the town and evacuated the residents of some 150 buildings near the cafe.
+Trains were diverted away from the town as a precaution.

-A reporter for broadcaster NOS said a remote-controlled robot was at the scene as well as anti-explosives units and police in protective gear.
-Images from the scene in Ede showed police and firefighters on the streets in a cordoned-off area.
+Images from the scene showed police and firefighters on the streets in a cordoned-off area.

-Authorities called on residents to avoid the town centre.
-Trains to and from Ede were cancelled, railway operator NS said on its website.

-The municipality said all shops in the centre of Ede would remain closed.

 The Netherlands has seen a series of attacks but not on the scale of other European countries, such as France or the United Kingdom.